laravel/docs/routing.md

 <a name="customizing-the-resolution-logic"></a>
 #### Customizing The Resolution Logic

 If you wish to define your own model binding resolution logic, you may use the `Route::bind` method.
-The `Closure` you pass to the `bind` method will receive the value of the URI segment and should return the instance of the class that should be injected into the route.
+The closure you pass to the `bind` method will receive the value of the URI segment and should return the instance of the class that should be injected into the route.
 Again, this customization should take place in the `boot` method of your application's `RouteServiceProvider`:

     use App\Models\User;
     use Illuminate\Support\Facades\Route;